-Describe how the district will support, coordinate, and integrate services provided under this part with early childhood education programs at the district or individual school level, including plans for the transition of participants in such programs to local elementary school programs.
-[1]
+Describe how the district will support, cordinate, and integrate services provided under this part with early childhood education programs at the district or individual school level, including plans for the transition of participants in such programs to

 For your convenience, the prior year Consolidated District Plan approved response is provided below.
 It may be copied and modified to address the Consolidated District Plan needs.